BioinfoIPBLN/reanalyzerGSE/README.md

 1.1) Use the .def file to create the .sif image by executing:
 ```
 git clone https://github.com/BioinfoIPBLN/reanalyzerGSE
+# May need to set or clean APPTAINER_TMPDIR or APPTAINER_CACHEDIR
 apptainer build reanalyzerGSE.sif reanalyzerGSE/external_software/installation/reanalyzerGSE.def | tee -a reanalyzerGSE.sif.build.log
 ```
 1.2) Download the ready-to-use .sif image: